e13tech/blog/Web/input/posts/leadership-defending-your-team.md

  - Consulting
 ---

-I was chatting with a colleague recently when a story from my past resurfaced—one that has profoundly influenced my approach to leadership.
+I was chatting with a colleague recently when a story from my past resurfaced-one that has profoundly influenced my approach to leadership.
 It's about a former manager and how she navigated one of the most challenging clients her team ever had.

 As the project manager on a particularly difficult engagement, she faced obstacles that many in consulting know all too well.
 Despite the team's best efforts, they were struggling.
 Maybe it was some bad assumptions made early on, or perhaps they underestimated the complexities of a new technology.
 The team was stressed, mistakes were happening, and the pressure was mounting.
 She was pulling out every trick in the book to keep them moving forward.

-But the toughest hurdle wasn't the project—it was the client.
+But the toughest hurdle wasn't the project-it was the client.
 The main stakeholder was notoriously unprofessional.
 When the person calling the shots lacks professionalism, it amplifies every challenge.
 Combine that with a struggling project, and you've got a perfect storm.

 The situation came to a head during a pivotal meeting.
 The team was presenting their progress, fully aware that it wasn't meeting expectations.
 Tension filled the room.
 The stakeholder's frustration boiled over.
 He raised his voice, hurled insults, and used language that had no place in a professional setting.
 His words cut deep, blaming the team entirely for the setbacks.

-Imagine being in their shoes—feeling a mix of anger and helplessness.
+Imagine being in their shoes-feeling a mix of anger and helplessness.
 How do you respond when someone in a position of power crosses the line so blatantly?

 **She didn't hesitate.** The manager calmly but firmly interrupted, "That's enough.
 I appreciate that you're frustrated, but I cannot allow this kind of language directed at my team."
 She turned to them and said, "Everyone, please step out for a moment."